2021-22 Skilled Migration Program

 Bridging Visa holders seeking AAT/Federal Court Review

-Migration Tasmania will accept applications from candidates seeking review of a visa refusal or cancellation decision at the Administrative Appeals Tribunal or Australian Federal Court however we will not confirm nomination until an applicant can demonstrate a reasonable ability to depart Australia, lodge their skilled visa application and return to Australia in the near future.
-This could include:
+Migration Tasmania will accept applications from candidates seeking review of a visa refusal or cancellation decision at the Administrative Appeals Tribunal or Australian Federal Court.
+Please refer to the Home Affairs announcements and updates.

 2021-22 Program Purpose and Priorities